GoogleCloudPlatform/bigquery-utils/udfs/migration/teradata/README.md

 This directory contains [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) which mimic the behavior of proprietary functions in Teradata.
-Each UDF within this directory will be automatically synchronized to the `bqutil` within the `td` dataset for reference in queries.
+Each UDF within this directory will be automatically synchronized to the `bqutil` project within the `td` dataset for reference in queries.

 For example, if you'd like to reference the `nullifzero` function within your query,